dmlc/gluon-nlp/docs/examples/language_model/language_model.md

 When we train a language model, we fit to the statistics of a given dataset.
 While many papers focus on a few standard datasets, such as WikiText or the Penn Tree Bank, that's just to provide a standard benchmark for the purpose of comparing models against each other.
-In general, for any given use case, you'll want to train your own language model using a dataset of your choosing.
+In general, for any given use case, you'll want to train your own language model using a dataset of your own choice.
 Here, for demonstration, we'll grab some `.txt` files corresponding to Sherlock Holmes novels.

 ```{.python .input}